bonitasoft/bonita-doc/md/define-and-deploy-the-bdm.md

 into other development systems, or by using a shared project (not available in the Community edition).

 To define the BDM, go to the Bonita Studio **Development** menu, **Business Data Model**, and choose **Define...**.
 The current BDM definition is displayed.
+You can also right click on the project name in the Project Explorer, choose "New..." and then "Business Data Model".
+Once defined, double-click on the bom.xml file in the Project Explorer to open it.

 To create a package: